Ivanxdigital/skypearls-dream-villa/docs/rag-chatbot.md

    - User messages are sent to `/api/chat` as `{ messages: ChatMessage[] }`.

 3. **RAG Pipeline**
-   - `/api/chat.ts` validates input (Zod), retrieves relevant villa chunks from Pinecone, and calls OpenAI via LangChain's `ConversationalRetrievalQAChain`.
+   - `/api/chat.ts` validates input (Zod), retrieves relevant villa chunks from Pinecone (from the 'default' namespace), and calls OpenAI via LangChain's `ConversationalRetrievalQAChain`.
+   - The chain is configured with `BufferMemory` for chat history, a custom question condensing prompt (`questionGeneratorChainOptions`), and a custom QA prompt (`qaChainOptions`) to guide the LLM's responses based on retrieved context.
    - The LLM response is returned to the client.

 4. **Lead Capture**